 We go behind the scenes to find out how Armstrong became involved in the space programme, how NASA’s experts reacted to each twist and turn in the Apollo story, and ultimately the strain it put on the Armstrongs, as tragedies and the loss of life make Janet begin to imagine a future in which she has to raise her two sons as a single mother.

 The release of First Man coincides with the 50th anniversary of Apollo, but also with a renewed interest in spaceflight, as attention turns to the prospect of landing on Mars and perhaps even returning to the Moon.
+This is one of the reasons why First Man made our list of the best space movies of all time.

 As the number of moonwalkers has dwindled over the decades since the last mission, Apollo 17, many of those involved in the programme continue to ask why we haven’t gone back to the lunar surface, or tried to push human spaceflight even further.